ScorchedPsyche/craftera_suite/README.md

  - [x] **Player command interface;**
  - [x] **Folder utility class;**
  - [x] **String utility class.**

+### Commerce
+Plugin that's mainly a helper for Commercial Districts for your server.
+Also synchronizes with a database so that you can attach your own tools to a web server or similar.

 ### Database Synchronization
 Plugin which acts as an interface to synchronize the suite data with a database.
 This data can be used for your website so that you can have website integration and synchronization with your server.